About Greg Nelson

 I was born to missionary parents in Japan, where I spent the first 17 years of my life.
 My best friends were Japanese.
 They played in my house and I played in theirs.
 We goofed around in the rice paddies, catching snakes and frogs.
 I spent my childhood learning the value of building bridges between the familiar and unfamiliar, between myself and those who were different from me – and I loved it.

 I carried the values of collaboration, multicultural communication, and radical hospitality with me as I began my career as a pastor.
 In leading congregations, I was involved in guiding, empowering, and supporting a wide spectrum of humanity.
 Throughout my thirty years as a pastor, I saw how important it is to develop a culture of compassion and empathy in which every person matters.
-My work strives toward and inspires a common vision that invited everyone from all walks of life to get involved and engaged.
+My work strived toward and inspired a common vision that invited everyone from all walks of life to get involved and engaged.

 When I transitioned away from pastoring in 2002, choosing to establish a full-time business of speaking, training, and coaching, it was clear what context I wanted to work in – personal and organizational culture.
 Translating my experience of empowering church leaders to maximizing leaders and teams in companies was a natural fit.

 My work builds more collaborative environments that honor every person’s differences and strengths, in ways that radically increase engagement and performance.
 I always take a stand for the most significant resource of every organization: its people.
 In this way, I’m an advocate for people-centric organizations, where the leadership empowers and resources its people so they can enrich the lives of others through powerful teamwork and mission-driven results.
 This is the success formula that increases every significant metric in an organization.
 And I love being a dynamic spokesperson for this transformational human process.